barbaradenney/portfolio/content/posts/ai-assisted-prototyping-tab-components-design-systems.md

 ## Exploring Overflow Solutions

-We considered three possible patterns:
+We considered three possible options for the tab overflow design.
-1. **Stacked Tabs** – overflow creates a second row.
-2. **Horizontal Scroll** – tabs slide side-to-side.
-3. **Dropdown Menu** – excess tabs move into a select-style list.

 Each option had trade-offs depending on content density, accessibility, and implementation constraints.

 ### Option 1: Stacked Tabs

+Tabs overflow to a second row when there isn't enough room on screen.

 ![Stacked tabs prototype showing tabs wrapping to a second row when they overflow the container width](/posts/ai-assisted-prototyping-tab-components-design-systems/stacked-tabs.png)